tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 --- abstract

-This document describes a mechanism in Transport Layer Security (TLS) to provide an exportable proof of ownership of a certificate that can be transmitted out of band and verified by the peer.
+This document describes a mechanism in Transport Layer Security (TLS) to provide a proof of ownership of a certificate.
+This proof can be exported by one peer, transmitted out-of-band to the other peer verified.

 --- middle